MarkMa2003/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 6: Optimizing Remote Running

 I can optimizing running by using scp to upload file and `ssh` to run without logging into the server.
-Before using `ssh cs15lwi22aoc@ieng6.ucsd.edu "javac WhereAmI.java java WhereAmI"` and SSH Keys, I need to type them seperately and log in. which is 80 keystrokesl; Then the first time using above command is 67 keystroke.
-At last, I can use up and enter to run the program, which is only 2 keystroke.
+Before using `ssh cs15lwi22aoc@ieng6.ucsd.edu "javac WhereAmI.java java WhereAmI"` and SSH Keys, I need to type them seperately and log in. which is 80 keystrokes; Then the first time using above command is 67 keystrokes.
+At last, I can use up and enter to run the program, which is only 2 keystrokes.

 ![Image](./screenshots/opt.png)